foo123/GrammarTree/README.md

 # GrammarTree

-Generic Parser that parses any Grammar to Abstract Syntax Tree, for JavaScript / Python / PHP
+Generic Parser that parses any Grammar in JSON format to an Abstract Syntax Tree (AST), for JavaScript, Python, PHP

-**in progress**
+in progress